 2000 to 2010.
-From 2006 to 2011, he held the position of Chief Operating Officer of Ahold Europe and from 2011 to 2016, Dick Boer was president and CEO of Ahold N.V.
+From 2006 to 2011, he held the position of Chief Operating Officer of Ahold Europe and from 2011 to 2016, Dick Boer was President and CEO of Ahold N.V.
 From 2016 until his retirement in 2018, he was President and CEO of Ahold Delhaize N.V.

-Currently, Dick Boer serves as Chairman of the Advisory Board of G-Star RAW CV and the Rijksmuseum Fonds, Netherlands.
-He is also a member of the Supervisory Board of the Royal Concertgebouw, Netherlands, as well as a non-executive Board member of SHV Holdings N.V., Netherlands.
+In May 2020, he joined the Board of Royal Dutch Shell plc.
+Dick Boer serves as Chairman of the Advisory Board of G-Star RAW CV and the Rijksmuseum Fonds, Netherlands.
+He is also Chairman of the Supervisory Board of the Royal Concertgebouw, Netherlands, as well as a non-executive Board member of SHV Holdings N.V., Netherlands.